PhilippLgh/serverless-faucet/README.md

 The faucet is configured with a `.env` file.
 Three values need to be defined:
 - PRIVATE_KEY : the private key managing the faucet's funds
-- CHALLENGE_KEY : a key used for hmac on the captcha solution
 - JWT_KEY : used to issue and verify json web tokens (JWT)

 ## Deploy